 But my heart remembers

-Remembers the feeling of friendship
+Remembers the feelings of friendship and love

 That I am less lonely and happier today